abayomipopoola/abayomipopoola/src/content/blog/principles-of-product-development-flow-pt-1/index.md

 To effectively manage variability, Reinertsen recommends:

 - Using smaller tasks and time limits to reduce harmful variation
-- Applying economic prioritization to focus on high-impact areas
+- Applying economic prioritisation to focus on high-impact areas
 - Implementing faster feedback cycles to detect problems early
 - Tackling high-risk elements first when the cost of failure is lowest